ua-datalab/QNLP/README.md

 `--do_debug`:  pass this only if you want debugging done. i.e you are planning to attaching a debugging process from an IDE like visual studio code.

+`--use_wandb`: pass this if you want to turn on wandb/logging all variables online. making it optional since wandb doesnt work well with cyverse.